ComposableFi/composable/xcvm/architecture/transports/otp.md

 `XCVM` is not opinionated about handling fees, leaving that up to the users by adding an output to reward the relayer.
 Read more on how we defined fees [here](../../SPEC.md#fees).

-A note on this, fees are specified by the program, meaning that the bridge itself cannot charge a fee directly on the `Assets` being transfered.
+A note on this, fees are specified by the program, meaning that the bridge itself cannot charge a fee directly on the `Assets` being transferred.
 The third-party OTP-adapter will need to take this into account, by possibly using internal APIs of the bridging contract to ensure that no fees are charged based on the `Assets` transferred.

 ## Reimbursements

 When a transports fails to transmit a message (such as an IBC timeout or network congestion) the `Third-party Transport` issues a reimbursement to the `Gateway` which then informs the interpreter instance of the failure.

 For `OTP`-registered transports, the reimbursement itself can be disputed as well.
 After issuing the reimbursement to the Gateway, a short-lived dispute window (hours) allows validators to dispute the reimbursement.
-This avoids the attack vector where a bridge has identified a contract which will retry a cross-chain operation until success, and extract value from that by issuing malicious reimbursements (a cross-chain re-entrancy attack).
+This avoids the attack vector where a bridge has identified a contract which will retry a cross-chain operation until success, and extract value from that by issuing malicious reimbursements (a cross-chain reentrancy attack).

 ```mermaid
 sequenceDiagram